bmw-tech/dart_apitool/README.md

     --no-analyze-platform-constraints    Disables analysis of platform constraints.
     --[no-]remove-example                Removes examples from the package to analyze.
                                          (defaults to on)
+    --[no-]set-exit-on-missing-export    Sets exit code to != 0 if missing exports are detected in the API.
 ```

 ### diff